Skip to main content

 What stands out:

-On the objective metrics, Codex and Copilot share first place on SWE-bench (both run GPT-5.5 as their top model).
-Gemini CLI wins on context window (1M tokens) and the free tier (1,000 requests per day).
+On the objective metrics, Codex is the strongest non-Claude alternative on SWE-bench.
+Gemini CLI still wins on context window (1M tokens), but no longer on the consumer free tier.
 Cline and Aider are the only tools with a real open source license plus Ollama support for local models.

 SWE-bench Verified: The Models Behind the Tools

 SWE-bench Verified is the gold standard for agentic coding.
 The task: autonomously solve real GitHub issues from production open source projects.
-The chart below shows official vendor scores for the five most relevant models powering the tools above.
+The chart below shows verified vendor and third-party scores for the most relevant models powering the tools above.

 A few notes on the numbers: